rust-lang/wg-async/src/vision/status_quo/alan_iteratively_regresses.md

 I chose Alan because he is used to Java, where these issues play out differently.

 Java has very mature tooling, including for performance investigations.
+Alan has used [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) at his work, and [VisualVM](https://visualvm.github.io/) for personal hobby projects.
 Alan is frustrated by his attempts to use (or even identify) equivalent tools for Rust.

 With respect to memory traffic: In Java, every object is handled via a reference, and those references are cheap to copy.
 (One pays for that convenience in other ways, of course.)